 In Tibetan Buddhist tradition, Tara is believed to have 21 manifestations.
 This concept is reinforced in the common prayer, "In Praise of the 21 Taras."
 Each of her forms takes on a different colour, such as Blue or Black, and offers a unique energy or virtue to help guide one along their spiritual path.
 Among these 21 Taras, White Tara and Green Tara are the most venerated.

-In comparison to Green Tara, who is shown seated with one leg on the ground, ready to come to one's defense, White Tara is seated in the more meditative diamond lotus position, with both legs folded under her.
-She is represented with seven eyes - with an eye in her forehead, and one on each hand & foot - symbolizing her compassionate vigilance to see human afflictions.
-Her left hand is in the protective mudra and her right hand is in the wish-granting mudra.
-In her left hand she holds a stem of the Utpala lotus, symbol of purity.
+The symbolism of White Tara in Tibetan art differs from that of Green Tara.
+While Green Tara is portrayed seated with one leg on the ground, ready to come to one's defense, White Tara painting is depicted in a more meditative diamond lotus position, with both legs folded under her.
+White Tara's imagery includes seven eyes—an eye in her forehead and one on each hand and foot— a symbol of her compassionate vigilance in witnessing human afflictions.
+Her left hand forms the protective mudra, and her right hand takes the wish-granting mudra.
+In her left hand, she holds a stem of the Utpala lotus, a symbol of purity.